Widdershin/widdershin.github.io/source/_posts/2014-08-18-hills-of-all-sorts.markdown

 Earlier this year, I set myself a goal.
 By the end of 2014, I would be living in Wellington making cool things for a living.
 I think I've done it.

-I started working at Powershop yesterday.
+I started working at Powershop last week.
 Powershop is (as the name says) a shop for power.

 I was quite fortunate in my job hunting, and ended up with four different offers from Wellington software companies to choose from.